-Click the picture above and then right-click to download and save your copy.
+Click the picture above and then right-click and select ‘Save as…’ to download your copy.

 I’m just back from a weekend’s volunteering, leading one of my favourite activities.
 It’s a really energising and rewarding thing to be involved with and there’s a lot to get organised.
 What makes it work are the other people who volunteer their time, effort and experience, at the weekends and elsewhere.

 Therefore, what’s the most important thing to do when you’re back? (apart from sleep for nearly 10 hours!)